Tony Cingrani: Cincinnati Reds

-The Cincinnati Reds selected Cingrani in the third round, with the 114th selection, of the 2011 Major League Baseball draft.
+The Cincinnati Reds selected Cingrani in the third round with the 114th selection of the 2011 Major League Baseball draft.
 He began his professional career with the Billings Mustangs of the Rookie-level Pioneer League, pitching in their starting rotation.
 He posted a 1.75 ERA in 13 games started.

-Cingrani began the 2012 season with the Bakersfield Blaze of the Class A-Advanced California League, and received a mid-season promotion to the Pensacola Blue Wahoos of the Class AA Southern League.
+Cingrani began the 2012 season with the Bakersfield Blaze of the Class A-Advanced California League and received a mid-season promotion to the Pensacola Blue Wahoos of the Class AA Southern League.
 He led all of minor league baseball with a 1.73 ERA.
 The Reds promoted Cingrani to the major leagues on September 4, 2012.
 He made his major league debut on September 9, throwing three innings in relief.

-After starter Johnny Cueto was placed on the disabled list, Cingrani was called up by the Reds on April 18, 2013, to take the starting rotation spot for Cueto until Cueto was reactivated.
-In July, Cingrani bounced between the rosters of the Cincinnati Reds and the Arizona League Reds.
+After starter Johnny Cueto was placed on the disabled list, Cingrani was called up by the Reds on April 18, 2013.
+In July, Cingrani bounced between Cincinnati and the Arizona League (AZL) Reds.
 He was optioned to the AZL Reds on July 17, recalled on July 23, optioned on July 24, and recalled on July 28.
 He did not appear in any games for the AZL Reds during this period.

 During spring training in 2015, the Reds announced that Cingrani would serve as a relief pitcher during the season.

 The next two seasons, Cingrani pitched to ERAs of 5.67 and 4.14 respectively.
-The 2017 season did not start any better for Cingrani, posting a 5.40 ERA while playing for the Cincinnati Reds.
+The 2017 season did not start any better for Cingrani, posting a 5.40 ERA while playing for the Reds.